Operator Retraining Program

 60 State Street

-- NOTE: Please include your name, date of birth and current mailing address with any correspondence, and allow 30 days for processing.
+Please provide your name, date of birth, and current address with all correspondence.

-- After completion of an Operator Retraining Program, a driver must attain 36 consecutive months without any additional moving violations or suspension violations specified in Connecticut State Law - Section 14-111g(a).
+- After completion of an Operator Retraining Program, you must complete 36 consecutive months without having any additional moving violations or suspension violations specified in Connecticut General Statute Section 14-111g(a) added to your driving history.

-- If an additional violation is added to your driving record, DMV will suspend your driver's license or operating privilege for 30 days upon a first conviction of a violation; 60 days upon a second conviction for a violation; and 90 days for a third or subsequent violation.
+- If an additional moving violation is added to your driving record, DMV will suspend your driver's license or operating privilege for 30 days for the first violation, 60 days for a second violation, and 90 days for a third or subsequent violation.
+To be reinstated after the suspension, you must pay a $175.00 restoration fee.